neondatabase/website/content/docs/reference/glossary.md

 The compute endpoint hostname includes an `endpoint_id` (`ep-polished-water-579720`), a region slug (`us-east-2`), the cloud platform (`aws`), and Neon domain (`neon.tech`).

-The connection string for a Neon is provided on the **Dashboard** in the Neon Console, under **Connection Details**.
-The connection string that is displayed immediately after creating a project also includes the user’s password, temporarily.
-For security reasons, the password is removed from the connection string after navigating away from the Neon Console or refreshing the browser.
-If you misplace your password, your only option is to reset it.
+Connection strings for a Neon databases can be obtained from the **Connection Details** widget on the Neon **Dashboard**.
 For information about connecting to Neon, see [Connect from any application](/docs/connect/connect-from-any-app).

 ### Compute size